hanspr/mi-ide/README.md

 ## Installation

+* mi-ide comes on a single binary, there are no installation scripts.
+* Place it anywhere you want.
 * Download a [prebuilt binary](https://github.com/hanspr/mi-ide/releases).
     - Unzip the release
         - `unzip release##.zip`
     - Place the binary in any location on your home directory, for example
         - `mv mi-ide ~/.local/bin`
+        - `chmod 770 ~/.local/bin/mi-ide`
     - Create an alias in your `.bashrc` or `.bash_aliases` to the location of your executable
         - Change to your home directory : `cd`
         - Edit : `nano .bashrc` or `nano .bash_aliases`